ohbrandon0414/CS225-Final-Project/RESULTS.md

 -Landmark path
 Landmark path was intended to give results of the shortest path from a to b through c.
+As intended, the landmark path of we implemented takes 3 entries(starting point, landmark, destination).
+Using the getResult method and printPath method, we were able to print out the IATA codes of all the airports one would have to go through.
+We were able to discover the similarities of Dijkstra’s Algorithm and the algorithm we had to implement to get the shortest path.